Characterization of input-to-output stability for infinite-dimensional systems: Introduction

-\textbf{Challenges.} In addition to obstructions encountered in characterizing IOS for ODE systems \cite{ISW01} (such as the need for analysis of the output Lagrange stability), infinite dimensionality of control systems leads to several additional challenges.
+\textbf{Challenges.} In addition to obstructions encountered in characterizing IOS for ODE systems \cite{ISW01} (such as the need for analysis of OL), infinite-dimensionality of control systems leads to several additional challenges.
 In \cite[Ex.
-1]{MiW18b}, it is shown directly that the output-limit property (OLIM) and output Lagrange stability (OL) are insufficient to imply IOS for the case of linear full-state output infinite dimensional systems due to the lack of uniformity of the limit property.
-Similarly, the IOS characterization for ODE systems in terms of OL and the output-asymptotic gain property (OAG) cannot be extended to the infinite dimensional setting in the same formulation, even in the ISS case with full-state output, because trajectory-wise asymptotic stability does not imply uniform asymptotic stability as argued in \cite[Lem.
+1]{MiW18b}, it is shown directly that OLIM and OL are insufficient to imply IOS for the case of linear full-state output infinite-dimensional systems due to the lack of uniformity of the limit property.
+Similarly, the IOS characterization for ODE systems in terms of OL and the output-asymptotic gain property (OAG) cannot be extended to the infinite-dimensional setting in the same formulation, even in the ISS case with full-state output, because trajectory-wise asymptotic stability does not imply uniform asymptotic stability as argued in \cite[Lem.
 9]{MiW18b}.

-A different problem arises due to the fact that nonlinear forward complete infinite dimensional systems do not necessarily have bounded reachability sets, in contrast to nonlinear ODE systems \cite{MiW18b}.
-As we discuss in Section \ref{sec:counterexamples}, one of the consequences of this problem is the breakdown of the equivalence between several types of uniform asymptotic gain properties, in contrary to the finite dimensional case.
-In view of this, the investigation of the IOS of \emph{infinite dimensional nonlinear systems} becomes challenging.
+A different problem arises due to the fact that nonlinear forward complete infinite-dimensional systems do not necessarily have bounded reachability sets, in contrast to nonlinear ODE systems \cite{MiW18b}.
+As we discuss in Section \ref{sec:counterexamples}, one of the consequences of this problem is the breakdown of the equivalence between several types of uniform asymptotic gain properties, in contrary to the finite-dimensional case.
+In view of this, the investigation of the IOS of \emph{infinite-dimensional nonlinear systems} becomes challenging.

-\textbf{Contribution.} Motivated by the infinite dimensional ISS superposition theorem \cite{MiW18b}, \emph{we characterize the IOS property for infinite dimensional continuous and discrete time systems in terms of weaker properties}, such as the output-uniform asymptotic gain property (OUAG), output-uniform local stability (OULS), output continuity at the equilibrium point (OCEP) and other notions.
+\textbf{Contribution.} Motivated by the infinite-dimensional ISS superposition theorem \cite{MiW18b}, \emph{we characterize the IOS property for infinite-dimensional continuous and discrete-time systems in terms of weaker properties}, such as the output-uniform asymptotic gain property (OUAG), output-uniform local stability (OULS), output continuity at the equilibrium point (OCEP) and other notions.
 To support this, the relation between OUAG and its variations output-global UAG (OGUAG) and output-complete AG (OCAG) as well as input-to-output practical stability (IOpS) is investigated.